bfirsh/naming-test-suite/README.md

 - **Is package available on the main language repository?** (e.g. [PyPi](https://pypi.org), [npm](https://www.npmjs.com))
 - **Can it be mistaken for something similar?**
 - **Can it be misspelled easily?**
+- **Is it satisfying to say?** GitHub, Docker, cron, bash.
+Feels like you're beating a drum.
+It rolls off the tongue.
 - **Is its pronounciation unambiguous?** Though this doesn't matter if you want smug know-it-alls as your users.
 (See also: La Croix.)
 - **Is it memorable?** Wait a day and see if you can remember it.
 - **[What do the Google results look like?](https://www.google.com/)**